Tradeshift/eslint-config-tradeshift/README.md

 You can override settings from the shareable config by adding them directly into your `.eslintrc` file.

+## Thanks

+Thanks to @sqren for starting this project!

 ## License

 ISC.
 Copyright (c) 2016, [Tradeshift](https://github.com/Tradeshift).